I often have people ask me the simple question, How can I stop these spam e-mails?

 - Never use your main e-mail address when posting to mailing lists or newsgroups.

-- If you need to put your e-mail address on a web page consider displaying it as a graphic rather than text – this will avoid spiders gathering your address automatically.
+- If you need to put your e-mail address on a web page consider displaying it as a graphic rather than text, or better still set-up a web form so customers don’t have to email you – this will avoid spiders gathering your address automatically.